What is Stormwater?

 Stormwater can result in significant pollution to surface waters affecting primary contact recreation such as swimming and aquatic life use support.

-- Town of North Haven MS4 2020 Annual Stormwater Report
+- Town of North Haven MS4 2022 Annual Stormwater Report to be Available for Public Review and Comment on February 15, 2023

 - Click Here for Information Regarding Safe and Free Disposal of Household Chemicals